seusupphea42196/myproject/README.md

-The construction of transcontinental highways and national road networks in the 19th century fostered economic integration, regional development, and cultural exchange across diverse landscapes and communities.
+The spread of telegraph lines alongside roads in the 19th century facilitated communication and commerce by enabling rapid transmission of messages and information across long distances.